LukeMurphey/risk-based-guardrails/README.md

 # risk-based-guardrails
-A calculator to help you compute risk-based guardrails
+A calculator to help you compute risk-based guardrails for retirement income.
+This app is based upon [an article on Kitces.com](https://www.kitces.com/blog/guyton-klinger-guardrails-retirement-income-rules-risk-based/).